 Environmental Ethics HUMN 9035 Online OntarioLearn Email to a Friend OntarioLearn description: This course is an introduction to environmental ethics.
 The overriding question in environmental ethics is whether or not we have any moral obligation to the environment, and if so, to what extent?
 Does nature have value in itself, or do humans place value on nature?
 How can we decide what kinds of behaviours are ‘right’ or ‘wrong’ towards nature?
 In answering these questions, we will examine various moral theories that relate to nature, and examine how well they can be applied to environmental issues.
 We will also examine specific topics to see in what ways they are, in fact, moral issues and not just about physical facts.
 Topics will include animal rights, non-Western views on nature, the ethics of food, obligations to future generations, and environmental justice.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+6543 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
+Please visit this page again at that time.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.